SEN at The Clifton Centre header

 At least one training day a year is dedicated to SEN. All staff are required to attend.
 Last summer this was around motivation in the classroom and boosting self esteem.
 This year will be team teach refresher training.

-What arrangements are made for reasonable adjustments and support to the pupils during tests and SATs?
+What arrangements are made for reasonable adjustments and support to the pupils during tests and exams?

 Staff who scribe or read for pupils receive training from the SENCO.
 Some pupils need rest breaks and these are arranged based on their circumstances, others may perform better in a separate classroom on a one to one basis.

-For GCSE and other external Examinations, our examinations officer will assess if there is a need to request special dispensations or extra time.
+For GCSE and other external Examinations, the SENCO will assess if there is a need to request special dispensations or extra time.
 Each student will be assessed independently and every effort will be made to ensure that they are given the support that they are entitled to.